Special Education Strat II: BD/LD

 • Confer with parents or guardians, other teachers, counselors, and administrators to resolve student behavioral and academic problems.

-• Support instruction through an Individual Education Plan for students with special needs, aligning with District adopted curriculum.
+• Support instruction through an Individual Education Plan for students with special needs, aligning with District and Iowa Core Curriculum.

-• Provide individual and small group research-based instruction designed to meet individual needs of students based upon data that promotes academic, social and emotional growth.
+• Provide individual and small group research-based instruction based upon principals of applied behavior analysis designed to meet individual needs of students based upon data that promotes academic, social and emotional growth.

-• Develop and use instructional materials suitable for verbal or visual instruction of students with a wide range of mental, physical, and emotional maturity.
+• Develop and use instructional materials suitable for verbal or visual instruction of students with a wide range of mental, physical, and emotional maturities.

 • Develop lesson plans and instructional materials and provide individualized and small group instruction in order to adapt the curriculum to the needs of each student.